jackdomleo7/Spring_Clean_Twitter_Bot/README.md

-**Archived since January 2023 due to [the Twitter API no longer being a paid sevrice](https://twitter.com/TwitterDev/status/1621026986784337922).**
+**Archived since January 2023 due to [the Twitter API no longer being a free sevrice](https://twitter.com/TwitterDev/status/1621026986784337922).**

 ---